-Level 1-Quoted prices in active markets for identical assets or liabilities.

-Level 2-Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

-Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-As of March 31, 2024 and December 31, 2023, financial assets measured at fair value on a recurring basis consist of cash equivalents and marketable securities.
-Cash equivalents consist of money market funds and other investments that are readily convertible into cash and have maturities of three months or less at the time of acquisition.
-The carrying amount of cash equivalents was \$69.4 million and \$74.1 million as of March 31, 2024 and December 31, 2023, respectively, which approximates the fair value and was determined based upon Level 1 and Level 2 inputs.
-Marketable securities are classified as available-for-sale securities and have maturities of more than three months and less than one year at the time of acquisition.
+As of September 30, 2024 and December 31, 2023, financial assets measured at fair value on a recurring basis consisted of cash equivalents and marketable securities.
+Cash equivalents consist primarily of money market funds and other investments that are readily convertible into cash and have maturities of three months or less at the time of acquisition.
+The fair value of cash equivalents was \$76.4 million and \$74.1 million as of September 30, 2024 and December 31, 2023, respectively.
+The Company considers marketable securities with maturities greater than three months at the time of acquisition to be available for sale securities.
+The fair value of available for sale securities was \$92.9 million and \$19.8 million as of September 30, 2024 and December 31, 2023, respectively.
+These available for sale securities have expected maturities ranging from 0.3 to 16.8 months, and securities with an expected maturity greater than 12 months as of the balance sheet date, are classified in long-term.
 The fair value of marketable securities, which are Level 2 financial instruments, is based upon market prices quoted on the last day of the fiscal period or other observable market inputs.
-The Company obtains pricing information from its investment manager and generally determines the fair value of investment securities using standard observable inputs, including reported trades, broker/dealer quotes, bids and/or offers.
+The Company obtains pricing information from its investment manager and generally determines the fair value of investment securities using standard observable inputs, including reported trades, broker-dealer quotes, bids and/or offers.